 303-304.
 THE LITERATURE OF EUROPE.
 Throughout the year.
 Credit three hours a term.
-Prerequisite, Literature 101-102.
+Prerequisite, Literature 101-102, or consent of the instructor.
 First term prerequisite to second.
 T Th S 10.
 Fall term, Mr. Fogel.
 Spring term, Mr. Langbaum.

 Fall term: reading of such representative authors as Chaucer, Boccaccio, Malory, Erasmus, Machiavelli, Rabelais, Montaigne, Shakespeare, and Donne.
-Spring term: reading of such representative authors as Pope, Rousseau, Diderot, Byron, Stendhal, Dostoievski, Nietzche, and Shaw.
+Spring term: reading of such representative authors as Pope, Rousseau, Diderot, Byron, Stendhal, Dostoyevsky, Nietzsche, and Shaw.

 309-310.
 THE DEVELOPMENT OF THE EUROPEAN NOVEL.
 Throughout the year.
 Credit three hours a term.
 T Th S 12.
-Mr. Blackall.
+Mr. Blackall and Mr. Pike.

-A study of representative European novels, with special emphasis upon the evolution of the forms of fiction.
+Representative European novels, with special emphasis upon the evolution of the forms of fiction.
 The first term will analyze certain French, English, and German contributions to the history of the novel before 1830; the second term will be devoted to a study of selected works of the nineteenth and twentieth centuries.
-All foreign works will be read in English translations.
+All foreign works will be read in English translation: